 9 Step Scan to BIM Procedure – Airport Terminal Building

-Architectural and construction Industry has evolved with use of technology.
-Engineers and architects have come from 2-dimensional manual drawings to 3-dimensional models to the latest laser-driven technology to create digital information known as asbuilt BIM model of the site under observation known as Scan to BIM Services.
-We can analyse the detailed Scan to BIM process by undertaking the case of renovating an airport terminal building.
+The architectural and construction industry has evolved with the use of technology.
+Engineers and architects have come from 2-dimensional manual drawings to 3-dimensional models to the latest laser-driven technology to create digital information known as the as-built BIM model.
+We can analyze the detailed Scan to BIM process by undertaking the case of renovating an airport terminal building.
 This busy airport terminal is workable and only needs a reparation for its terminal area, where passengers can stay during their transit hours.

 The team involved in the refurbishing first undertakes the scan of the terminal building, which involves one or two personnel and a laser-driven scanner called lase scanner.
 Before the scan begins the parameters are inserted in the scanner to derive the actual data after scan.